Actindo-AG/Documentation/Payments/UserInterface/07a_ListLogging.md

     Http response status code.
 For detailed information about the http status codes, see [http status codes](https://www.rfc-editor.org/rfc/rfc9110#section-15) website.

 - *Endpoint and method*
-    Http method of the API request and url endpoint to which the request was sent.
+    Http method of the API request and URL endpoint to which the request was sent.

 - *Request*
     Http header and body of the request.